A resolution is used by municipal districts, counties or specialized municipalities to close roads upon approval.

 - the owner or operator of any pipeline or right-of-way that crosses the subject closure area

-- Environment and Parks – Sample referral letter (PDF, 228 KB): Provincial Approvals Section, as they may have environmental interests or crown dispositions in the area (such as, water body or crown lease).
+- Environment and Protected Areas – Sample referral letter (PDF, 228 KB): Provincial Approvals Section, as they may have environmental interests or crown dispositions in the area (such as, water body or crown lease).
 Include a list of all third parties who received letters and whether right-of-way agreements are required.

 - Referral list for road closures (PDF, 23 KB)

-Include all copies of the right-of-way agreement(s) in the package submitted to Alberta Transportation for signature.
+Include all copies of the right-of-way agreement(s) in the package submitted for signature.

 Objections to the proposed closure are not common, but if received, must be reviewed.
-Council must determine whether the objections are valid and whether they wish to continue with the closure process.
+Council must determine whether the objections are valid and need to be addressed or whether they wish to continue with the closure process.

-The rationale for the closure must be included in the cover letter to Alberta Transportation.
+Include the rationale for the closure in the cover letter to us.
 If objection(s) were received, the cover letter will provide information on how the objection(s) will be addressed.

-Scan and submit your proposed closure package by email to your Alberta Transportation District Office (PDF, 228 KB).
+Scan, upload and submit your proposed road closure package to the Roadside Planning and Application Tracking Hub (RPATH) for review by your District Office.
 The package must include the following:

-- cover letter requesting the closure and the rationale for closure
+- cover letter requesting the closure, including rationale for the closure

-- list of referral letters sent including responses and indication of any easement or utility right-of-way agreements required
+- list or copies of referral letters sent including responses and all original copies of any easement or utility right-of-way agreements required

-After the District Office completes the review, the municipality will be advised by email to send the original package (including the original copy of the resolution and all original copies of each easement or utility right-of-way agreement) by mail or courier to our Head Office at:
+After the District completes the review in RPATH, the municipality or their agent will be advised by email notification from RPATH.
+The original package may then be sent (including the original copy of the resolution and all original copies of each easement or utility right-of-way agreement) by mail or courier to our Head Office at:

 Technical Standards Branch